antrmarq/handshaker/README.md

  python html_gen.py
 ```

-This creates the html file of the job postings to review once non_quick_apply_urls,json is created.
+This creates the html file of the job postings to review once non_quick_apply_urls.json is created.
 In order to view it, just copy the path of the html file and put it in a browser.